-- After the expiration of two (2) years from the date of his or her last criminal history check, and every two (2) years thereafter, each Charter Employee shall secure a background check and provide the results to the Executive Director or designee.
+After the expiration of two (2) years from the date of his or her last criminal history check, and every two (2) years thereafter, each Charter Employee shall secure a background check and provide the results to the Executive Director or designee.
 The background check shall be conducted by Castle Branch.
-The link to Castle Branch is https://mycb.castlebranch.com/online_submission/package_code.php.
+The link to Castle Branch is https://mycb.castlebranch.com/online\submission/package\code.php.
 Sterling Montessori's package code is ST74.
-If the background check through Castle Branch causes any concern of the Executive Director or designee, then the Charter Employee shall secure a new criminal history check through the North Carolina Department of Public Safety as soon as reasonably practicable and provide the results to the Executive Director or designee.
-The Executive Director or designee has reviewed the new criminal history check and made written findings with regard to how he or she used the criminal history check to determine whether employment at Sterling Montessori should be continued or terminated. - The Executive Director or designee may provide to the State Board of Education the criminal history it receives on a person who is certificated, certified, or licensed by the State Board of Education if required by law. - The Executive Director or designee may require a Charter Employee to provide a current background check through Castle Branch within a reasonable time period if the Charter Employee has not completed one within the past two years prior to the date this of this Policy's adoption by the LHU Board. - It is recommended that, prior to the expiration of the two-year period since a Charter Employee's last background check, the Charter Employee obtain a new background check through Castle Branch.
+If the background check through Castle Branch causes any concern of the Executive Director or designee, then the Charter Employee shall secure a new criminal history check through the North Carolina Department of Public Safety as soon as redsonably practicable and provide the results to the Executive Director or designee may require that the Charter Employee not return to work at Sterling Montessori until the Executive Director or designee has reviewed the new criminal history check and made written findings with regard to how he or she used the criminal history check to determine whether employment at Sterling Montessori should be continued or terminated.

+- The Executive Director or designee may provide to the State Board of Education the criminal history it receives on a person who is certificated, certified, or licensed by the State Board of Education if required by law. - The Executive Director or designee may require a Charter Employee to provide a current background check through Castle Branch within a reasonable time period if the Charter Employee has not completed one within the past two years prior to the date this of this Policy's adoption by the LHU Board. - It is recommended that, prior to the expiration of the two-year period since a Charter Employee's last background check, the Charter Employee obtain a new background check through Castle Branch.